rakesh1134/satsolver/README.md

 example 2
    (a|b)&(-a|b)&(-a|-b)

-a , b etc represent variables
+a , b etc represent variables,
-- before variable means negation of variable
+"-" before variable means negation of variable,
-| is or
+"|" is or,
-& is and
+"&" is and.